- Solid Construction

 The Mr. Captain Water Rowing machine will arrive partly assembled, The water tank will come already attached to the front portion of the frame, along with the handle and footpads.
 All you need to do is to attach the dual rails and the seat.
-That is a job that you should be able to handle by yourself inside of 30 minutes.
+That is a job that you should be able to handle by yourself within 30 minutes.

 Once you have assembled the water rower, you will need to add water to the tank to provide the required resistance.
 There are markings along the side of the tank to indicate the water level to provide different resistances.
 If you later want to make the resistance lighter, you will have to remove some of the water.
 Your purchase comes with an automatic pump to make this process as painless as possible.

 The Mr. Captain Water Rower can be purchased on Amazon for $719.
 By contrast, the WaterRower brand of machines sells on the water rower website at prices ranging between $895 and $2500.
 That means that you will save close to $200 by buying the Mr. Captain water rower over the original model on which it is based, the WaterRower A1.